Energy reconstruction in a liquid argon calorimeter cell using convolutional neural networks: Energy Reconstruction Using a CNN

 \section{Energy Reconstruction Using a CNN}

-This section provides evidence that a convolutional neural network (CNN)~\cite{cnn} architecture may outperform the OF for energy reconstruction in a LAr detector cell.
-A CNN architecture is chosen because it has been shown to be competitive with other types of Machine Learning architectures \cite{wavenet}, it is relatively fast to train on systems with a graphical processing units, and it is simple to implement on the field programmable gate arrays that will be deployed in ATLAS in the Phase-II upgrade~\cite{phase2}, provided that it has approximately less than 100 parameters.
-All CNNs are trained on 80\% of the data and evaluated on the other 20\%.\\
+This section provides evidence that a CNN~\cite{cnn} architecture may outperform the OF for energy reconstruction in a LAr detector cell.
+A CNN architecture is chosen because it has been shown to be competitive with other types of Machine Learning architectures~\cite{wavenet}, it is relatively fast to train on systems with a graphical processing unit, and it could likely be implemented on field programmable gate arrays (FPGAs)~\cite{chep} that will be deployed in ATLAS in the Phase-II upgrade~\cite{phase2}.
+All models considered have less than 100 parameters in view of FPGA implementation, though the feasibility of implementation is not guaranteed by this constraint.

+Models used were based on a WaveNet architecture~\cite{wavenet} with relatively few layers and filters, and small kernel sizes.
+A single convolutional layer with a filter size of 3 was used as the final layer for each model.
+The filter depth, which is defined as the number of input data points used to make a prediction for a single output data point, is dependent on the model hyperparameters.
+Similar to the OF, the models used were not causal and were able to use 11 future BCs when making predictions.
+All models were trained for 2000 epochs.
+Regularization and cross validation were not considered necessary; models did not overfit as the size of the training data was large and the models contained few parameters.
+The models were trained on 80\% of the data and evaluated on the other 20\%.